katharinalisalin/demo-bug-template/docs/bug-documentation/contribution.md

 Material for MkDocs is a

-Interested in contributing to Material for MkDocs?
+- Interested in contributing to Material for MkDocs?
-Have a question?
+- Have a question?
-Want to report a bug?
+- Want to report a bug?

-Before you do, please read the following guidelines.

 ## Submission context